 Global consumption view

-Global Dashboards are available for users of Enterprise Dashboard Large or Extra Large.
+Global Dashboards are available for users of Enterprise Dashboard Large.

 The dashboard “Global consumption view” is built up in the same way as the dashboard “Tenant consumption view” described in chapter 3.2.3 before.
 However, there is one exception.
 You can select either a single, multiple, or all tenants with a selection box in the first row of the dashboard.
 If you select just one tenant you will have the same view as the tenant organization with its tenant consumption view.
 If you select more than 1 tenant, each widget will include the costs of the selected Tenants.
 In the following you will see a screenshot of the mentioned selection box: